karelvanzijl/status200-bootcamp/Temporary/2024-08-ZZ/module-events/readme.md

 ```

 -   We no longer need this `const emitter = new EventEmitter();`.
 It can be removed, since we're not using it anywhere in our code.
+-   `this` references to the class itself (out of the scope of this course so far)

 **Step 4** index module